kdydesign/nuxt-fontagon/README.md

 - [📖 **Release Notes**](./CHANGELOG.md)

 ## Features
-√ Automatically convert svg to font file when building
+√ Automatically convert svg to font file when building<br>
 √ Based on the svg file name, create the `CSS` and `Stylus`, `SASS`, and `LESS` files as you want

 🔔 `nuxt-iconfont-generator` uses Fontagon functionality as it is.
 See the [**Fontagon documentation**](https://github.com/kdydesign/fontagon/tree/master/packages/fontagon)